mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2013-11-20-guavagleelesley-portrait.md

   feature: *image
   thumbnail: /assets/images/paperfaces-guavagleelesley-twitter-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper for iOS, blend]
+tags: [portrait, illustration, Paper for iOS]
 ---

 First portrait I've drawn using that new Pencil stylus everyone is talking about.
 Using the new blending feature was a ton of fun and really came in handy for creating the soft water effect in the background.